- Oops!Something went wrong.Please try again later.

 But the way she’s broken the mold surrounding the disorder is rare.

-The Swedish 16-year-old, whose prominence had been on the rise before she delivered a fiery speech at the United Nations Climate Action Summit on Monday, hasn’t shied away from flipping the script on her Asperger’s, at one point referring to it not as an obstacle but as her “superpower.”
+The Swedish 16 year old — who was named TIME’s Person of the Year on Wednesday, making her the youngest person to ever be given the honor — hasn’t shied away from flipping the script on her Asperger’s, at one point referring to it not as an obstacle but as her “superpower.”

 The pride with which she embraces her diagnosis has not been lost on others with Asperger’s, who now view Thunberg as a role model.
 Case in point: the trending Twitter hashtag “Autistics for Greta.”

-“She is my SHERO!” user @hmcooperauthor wrote.
+“She is my SHERO!” user @hmcooperauthor wrote in September.
 “Such a fearless, articulate young woman.
 We might be considered ‘odd, weird, quirky….’
 Or whatever adjectives that you prefer to insert but I’m convinced folks on the Autism Spectrum have superpowers that you all just don’t…”

 User @ThruThePrismArt agreed, writing, “I’m on the spectrum.
 Anyone who underestimates Greta has NO IDEA how powerful the autistic brain is when set to a specific goal.
 The strength of being #ActuallyAutistic is LIMITLESS.”